 - People taking other medication which may interact with antifungal tablets.

-General advice tips
+General advice and tips for ringworm

 Keep the affected area clean and dry.

-To prevent passing on the infection, do not share towels.
+To prevent passing on the infection, do not share clothes or towels.
 Wash towels, sheets and clothes frequently.
 Clean your shower or bath well after use.
 Try not to scratch the rash, as this may spread the fungus to other areas of your body.

 Further reading and references